benson/theseus-maze/README.txt

 press "space" to move one step in the simulation.  if no path has been created for
     theseus, nothing will happen.

-There are 4 given files:
-A3Final.html - this shows Theseus with his AI, spiders with their AI, and a nice-looking maze.
-             - Try adding many or few spiders to the maze - depending on how many, Theseus may or may not be able to make it to the goal.
-A3noTheseusAI.html - this is the same as A3Final.html, but Theseus has his AI turned off.
-He should just
-                    - run towards the goal and be killed by spiders (if you choose to add any).

-A3Random.html - this is not a seeded map, so it will generate random maps upon each refresh.

-A3Large.html - shows how an extremely large map can be generated.

-At the top of these, there are parameters that can be changed for maze size and map scale (blocksize).
-Feel free to play around with these, however, you might have to change the canvas size if you make a very large map without scaling it down appropriately.

 Open the javascript console (control-shift-j in chrome) to see some debugging info (A* calc time, for example).

 Pink spiders are small